bpucker/MybMonday/README.md

 ### (16) MYBC1 in kiwifruit ###

-> **_<a href="https://twitter.com/boas_pucker/status/1399261076877885443">TWEET</a>:_** Kiwifruit MYBC1 is an activator of the flavonoid biosynthesis genes F3'H and F3'5'H. Up-regulation F3'H/F3'5'H is discussed in context of increased proanthocyanidin content #MybMonday (details: https://bit.ly/3vBUJlH)
+> **_<a href="https://twitter.com/boas_pucker/status/1399261076877885443">TWEET</a>:_** Kiwifruit MYBC1 is an activator of the flavonoid biosynthesis genes F3'H and F3'5'H. Up-regulation F3'H/F3'5'H is discussed in context of increased proanthocyanidin content #MybMonday

 <a href="https://twitter.com/boas_pucker/status/1399261076877885443">